To earn Distinction in Research and Creative Works in Linguistics, students should have done one or more of the following:

 - Made a significant individual contribution to linguistic research, including research that has been published or presented in a public venue, and highlights the contributions that linguistics can make to other academic, scientific, community or societal spheres.

-By the end of the 14th week of the Spring semester, students applying should submit electronically to Robert Englebretson, Department Chair at firstname.lastname@example.org a portfolio consisting of:
+By the end of the 14th week of the Spring semester, students applying should submit electronically to Nancy Niedzielski, Department Chair at firstname.lastname@example.org a portfolio consisting of:

 - A two-page description of how their research effort meets the requirements of Distinction.
 This two-page document should also place the student’s original contribution in broader scholarly linguistics research.